Capital World Group

 Finally, verify that packing meets both client specifications and transit safety standards.
 Inspectors ensure the correct number of pieces and assortment are packed per carton, and that each shipping carton is of appropriate size, weight, and durability.
 They check that inner boxes or polybags are adequately sealed and that the carton protects the goods from damage.

 If polybags are used, they must have the proper suffocation warning labels.
-A Packaging check also confirms all shipping marks are correct, legible, and complete, including buyer name and PO, item description, carton count and dimensions, and country of origin.
+A packaging check also confirms all shipping marks are correct, legible, and complete, including buyer name and PO, item description, carton count and dimensions, and country of origin.

 Kiara Garments Factory of Capital World Group – a Vietnam garment manufacturer